Arkandos/elder-arcana/content/Rules/Characters/Echelons.md

 ---
 # Character Advancement

 As you complete adventures and perform heroic deeds, your prowess grows.
-You are rewarded with [[Abilities|Experience]] and [[Arts excerpt|Art points]], which you can spend to improve yourself.
+You are rewarded with [[Rules/Characters/Abilities/index|Experience]] and [[Rules/Characters/Arts of Arcana/index|Art points]], which you can spend to improve yourself.
 Once you have acquired a certain amount of Abilities and Arts, you may rise to the next Echelon.

 Echelons are like levels of power, each representing a milestone of progress.
 Weavers may sometimes refer to each other by their Echelon, as a way to measure power.
 Your total Echelon is a combination of all your Echelon Ranks.
 Before you unlock your first Echelon, you are counted as being at Echelon 0\.